 - Exercise the toxins out: Exercise is not only a great way to help manage your weight and stay in shape, but it can also help get rid of built-up toxins in your system.
 The cleansing process occurs as you are sweating, which is when the toxins come out.
 If exercise is a regular part of your healthy lifestyle, then you will be continuously helping to detox your body naturally, which your body will appreciate.

-Not only does this Clean Eating Shopping Planner contain information about “clean” and “dirty” produce, but it also contains sections for adding your own shopping list and tips on how to properly store your produce to extend its shelf life.
+Not only does this Clean Eating Made Easy Digital Planner contain information about “clean” and “dirty” produce, but it also contains sections for adding your own shopping list and tips on how to properly store your produce to extend its shelf life.
 Plus, there are sections for keeping track of your CSA box orders and online food orders, to help save you shopping time and money and making duplicate purchases.

 What is YOUR biggest struggle with clean, healthy eating?
 I want to know so I can plan upcoming content.
 Would you mind taking a few minutes to fill out this brief survey?
 I would really appreciate it!